pvpranked/pvpranked-public/README.md

 * I want to report a problem with this mod: https://github.com/pvpranked/pvpranked-public/issues
 * I want to join the Discord: https://discord.gg/2dTYcaxaFX
 * I want to make a suggestion! : either join the discord and find #suggestions, or [make an issue](https://github.com/pvpranked/pvpranked-public/issues), your choice
+* I have a question! : join the discord and ask, or friend request me by my handle of "pvpranked" on discord

 Hi!